Course Descriptions

 Mediation - LAWS 7439

-Explores mediation, one of the more important methods of alternative dispute resolution, and the legal issues that may arise related to mediation.
+Explores mediation, one of the more important methods of alternative dispute resolution and the legal issues that may arise related to mediation.
 Considers what kinds of persons and disputes are most appropriate for mediation.
-Includes role playing exercises.
+Includes role playing.
+2-3 credits, letter graded.

 Mining and Mineral Development Law - LAWS 7122

 Addresses major issues affecting the development of mineral resources in the western United States.
 Includes the regulation of the impacts of hardrock and coal mining and oil and gas development on the environment under federal and state laws.
-Covers the Mining Law of 1872, the Mineral Leasing Act, 'split estates,' and state regulation of mineral development
+Covers the Mining Law of 1872, the Mineral Leasing Act, 'split estates,' and state regulation of mineral development.
+2-3 credits, letter graded.

 Motions Advocacy - LAWS 7169

 Provides practical training in preparing and arguing pretrial, post-trial and chambers motions to an experienced federal judge based on materials from actual case files.
 Assigns some research papers.
 Limited to students with interest in trial advocacy and willingness to participate in confrontational exercises.
-Uses pass/grading.
+2 credits, pass-graded.

 Natural Resources & Environmental Law Clinic - LAWS 7209